marinaionel/SWA1/Assignment 3/3.1/README.md

 ## Notes
 * The cities dropdown updates based on the cities in the historical data.
 This means that when reporting historical weather data with a new city, the city immediatly becomes available in the dropdown.
+* The temperatures in the weather card (under 'cloudy') are maximum and minimum temperature for the last 5 days.

 ## Screenshots
 Below you can see some screenshots representing the app features.